 the lease or the underlying business venture transaction is induced by Leasecomm's vendors'

-misrepresentations or fraud, or when the products or services fail to perform as represented
+misrepresentations or fraud, or when the products or services fail to perform as represented.
+Most lease

 contracts contain a provision that tells customers that they cannot assert any defense or counterclaim: